anubhav1710991126/Excel-Sales-Analytics/README.md

 **🧠 Purpose of Financial Analytics**

-Evaluate financial performance and profitability
+Evaluate financial performance

-Support strategic and operational decision-making
+Support business and strategic decisions

-Enable clear communication with business stakeholders
+Communicate financial results clearly to stakeholders

-**📊 Importance of Finance Data Analysis**
+**📊 Why Finance Data Analysis Is Important**

-Benchmark performance against previous periods and industry standards
+Compare current performance with past periods

-Provide a strong foundation for budgeting and forecasting
+Support budgeting and forecasting

+Benchmark performance across markets

 **📑 Role of Financial Reports**

-Align financial insights with organizational goals
+Align financial planning with business goals

-Build confidence in the company’s financial planning and outlook
+Build confidence in financial decision-making

-**🛠️ Technical Skills**
+**🛠️ Technical Skills Used**

-✅ Strong understanding of ETL processes (Extract, Transform, Load)
+✅ ETL process (Extract, Transform, Load) using Power Query

+✅ Data cleaning and transformation

-✅ Creating and managing date tables using Power Query
+✅ Creating date tables for time-based analysis

 ✅ Deriving fiscal months and fiscal quarters

-✅ Building data model relationships using Power Pivot
+✅ Building data models using Power Pivot

-✅ Integrating additional datasets into an existing data model
+✅ Integrating multiple datasets into one model

-✅ Using DAX to create calculated columns and metrics
+✅ Creating calculated columns using DAX

-**🤝 Soft Skills**
+**🤝 Soft Skills Demonstrated**

-✅ Clear understanding of Sales and Finance reporting concepts
+✅ Strong understanding of Sales and Finance reporting

+✅ Ability to convert business needs into reports

-✅ Designing user-friendly and stakeholder-focused reports
+✅ Designing user-friendly and clear reports

-✅ Optimizing report performance through fine-tuning
+✅ Attention to detail and report optimization

-✅ Following a structured and systematic report development approach
+✅ Structured and planned approach to report building

+**⭐ Key Business Value**

+Improved visibility into customer and market performance

+Identified high-performing and low-performing markets

+Supported pricing, discount, and expansion decisions

+Delivered clear, decision-ready reports to management